Table of Contents

 You probably already knew this one, right?
 Vimeo is one of the most famous alternatives to YouTube out there, and it’s widely popular amongst artists and filmmakers.

 Known for its high-quality content and its fully engaged community, this video website attracts people who are truly interested in film quality – an audience that truly appreciates the medium.
-Remember, quality is really important for this platform, so edit your video with a 4K video editor or similar to create top-notch videos.
+Remember, quality is really important for this platform, so edit your video with a or similar to create top-notch videos.

 It’s a video hosting site that fully encourages artists and creative professionals to show off their work.
 In that sense, it isn’t a site like YouTube since here you won’t find a ten-hour video of a bear dancing to “Sweet Dreams”.
 Instead, you’ll find thoughtful and interesting content, for the most part.